A round or oval opening through a bone is called a: | Channels for Pearson+

 1

-Step 1: Understand the anatomical terminology.
-A round or oval opening through a bone is a specific type of structure that allows for the passage of nerves, blood vessels, or other structures.
+Understand the question: The problem is asking for the term that describes a round or oval opening through a bone.
+This is a structural feature of bones studied in Anatomy.

-Step 2: Define each term provided in the options: - Foramen: A round or oval opening through a bone, typically for the passage of nerves or blood vessels. - Meatus: A canal-like passageway through a bone. - Condyle: A rounded articular projection on a bone, often involved in joint formation. - Fossa: A shallow depression in a bone, often serving as an articular surface.
+Review the definitions of the terms provided: A 'condyle' is a rounded articular projection, a 'fossa' is a shallow depression in a bone, a 'process' is a projection or outgrowth of a bone, and a 'foramen' is an opening or hole in a bone.

-Step 3: Compare the definitions to the question.
-The question specifically asks for a round or oval opening, which matches the definition of a foramen.
+Focus on the term 'foramen': A foramen is specifically defined as a round or oval opening through a bone, which allows the passage of nerves, blood vessels, or other structures.

+Compare the definitions: None of the other terms (condyle, fossa, process) match the description of a round or oval opening through a bone.
+This confirms that 'foramen' is the correct term.

+Apply this knowledge: When identifying anatomical features of bones, remember that a 'foramen' refers to an opening, while other terms describe projections, depressions, or other structural characteristics.

 Watch next